thisithaAtapattu/acicts_app/README.md

 3. Teachers can access student performance features.
 4. School administrators manage registrations and other administrative tasks.

-## Contribution
-Contributions to this project are welcome!
-If you'd like to collaborate or suggest improvements, please contact the project team.

 ## License
 This project is licensed under [LICENSE_NAME] (please replace with actual license).